Minnesota Department of Corrections

 3. Upon notification of a dispute, Admin must investigate the dispute and propose a resolution.
 If the invoice is reasonable, the invoice must be paid in full to ensure the maximum possible rebate.

-4. Department fleet card coordinators must forward a copy of the written documentation of the dispute and resolution to the agency fleet card administrator.
+4. The department fleet card coordinator must forward a copy of the written documentation of the dispute and resolution to the agency fleet card administrator.

-J. Rebates must be managed in accordance with the Minnesota Management and Budget Department (MMB) Operating Policy and Procedure 0702-09 and Admin Operating Policy and Procedure 3016.00, Credit Agreements-Purchasing Card and Fleet Card.
+K. Rebates must be managed in accordance with the Minnesota Management and Budget Department (MMB) Statewide Operating Policy and Procedure 0701-01.

 1. The DOC internal audit section must audit the usage of fleet cards within the department to ensure compliance with the policies of Admin, DOC, and MMB.

 a) Audits must be scheduled as determined by the DOC audit committee.